Bertie Ahern: Admission of undeclared payments

 Ahern was criticised by the Moriarty Tribunal for signing blank cheques for the then Taoiseach Charles Haughey, without asking what those cheques were for.
 Ahern told the tribunal that a policy of signing blank cheques was used on the Fianna Fáil party leader's account for reasons of "administrative convenience".
 In September 2006 The Irish Times printed claims allegedly leaked from the Mahon Tribunal that Ahern had received money from a millionaire businessman while Minister for Finance in 1993.

 The editor of The Irish Times defended the publication as being in the public interest at a hearing of the tribunal, saying that it was not a party to the Supreme Court case which restrained the Sunday Business Post from publishing leaked documents.
 This order was directed against the Sunday Business Post but its interim order purported to restrain all media outlets from publishing confidential material from the inquiry.

 Ahern has admitted that he did receive money but said on being interviewed that:

-What I got personally in my life, to be frank with you is none of your business.
-If I got something from somebody as a present or something like that I can use it.

 What Ahern said in 1996, while in opposition: